eigenreza/agentic-financial-risk-assistant/evaluation/failure_modes.md

 **Severity:** Medium
 **Likelihood:** Low
 **Description:** A question is misclassified by the safety layer (e.g. an educational question classified as technical, or a harmful question classified as educational).
 **Mitigation:** The classifier uses priority-ordered rules: hard blocks (investment advice, predictions) are checked first before educational and technical patterns.
 73 safety tests cover all category boundaries.
-The classifier is deterministic Python — no LLM involved.
+The classifier is deterministic Python, no LLM involved.
 **Residual risk:** Novel phrasing may fall into the wrong category.
 Misclassification between `safe_educational` and `technical_calculation` is benign (both are allowed).
 Misclassification of a harmful question as allowed is the critical case, which is mitigated by the LLM system prompt as a second layer.

 ---